 Air-dry clay has many benefits, but it also has limitations.
-Though it dries slowly enough to enable moulding, it begins reacting to air immediately.
+Though it dries slowly enough to enable molding, it begins reacting to air immediately.
 It means the very slow drying and hardening process actually begins as soon as the clay leaves its packet.
 As you knead and shape, it is inevitably losing water and becoming stiffer.

 The good news is there are steps you can take to remedy this.
-Here’s some advice on sculpting with air dry clay and preventing crumbling.
+Here’s some advice on sculpting with air-dry clay and preventing crumbling.

 Air-dry clay only breaks easily when handled wrong.
-If you want to know how to avoid breaking air dry clay when handling it then consider reading another of my articles where I explain just how easily air-dry clay can break.
+If you want to know how to avoid breaking air-dry clay when handling it then consider reading another of my articles where I explain just how easily air-dry clay can break.

 - Use a Wax Lined Surface

 Air-dry clay is extremely sticky.
 If you get it on your work surfaces, you may have trouble getting it back off again.

 So, we strongly recommend you line surfaces with wax paper or, alternatively, silicone or vinyl placemats.
 It’ll also minimize the amount of stress you need to put on the clay because you won’t be yanking it off the counter.

 Once you’ve taken the clay out of its packet and before you start shaping, spend several minutes kneading it with your knuckles.
 This process is known as ‘conditioning’ and it’s an easy way to get your material soft and ready for rolling.

 Firm kneading loosens up all the platelets in the clay and helps them assimilate.

 The general rule of thumb for air dry clay is around a quarter inch.
 This is the optimum thickness for speedy drying with minimal cracking.
 Sculpting with this material, though low maintenance in some respects, requires a little more care in others.